kent013/PhotoSubmitter/README.md

 </tr>
 </table>

 *1 EvernoteConnect needs "Header Search Path" to be configured as `[submodule path]/Services/EvernotePhotoSubmitter/Libraries/Evernote/thrift` and `recursive` checked.
-*2 libxml2 needs "Header Search Path" to be configured as `/usr/include/libxml2`
+*2 libz.dylib is not provided by MinusPhotoSubmitter please add it manually.

 PhotoSubmitter SettingViewController